Foundations Series 2022-2023

-The Foundations series introduces and familiarizes trainees with 1) the basic conceptual foundations of ESFT, 2) common clinical presentations of the trauma-impacted children and families served by PA FBMHS, 3) the six stages of ESFT implementation and the treatment tasks associated with each, and 4) the six mechanisms of change that drive ESFT intervention.
-The primary focus of the foundations live clinical trainings is to facilitate the development of clinical skills in 1) developing the therapeutic relationship and constructing a therapeutic system, 2) recognizing family interactional patterns and family structure, and 3) using the ecomap, timeline, and genogram therapeutically.
-Once a FBMHS therapist has completed all Foundations online courses and didactics, they must complete a mini capstone to be eligible foe as Level 1 certificate in ESFT.
+The Foundations series introduces and familiarizes trainees with 1) the basic conceptual foundations of ESFT, 2) common clinical presentations of trauma-impacted children and families, 3) the six stages of ESFT implementation and the treatment tasks associated with each, and 4) the six mechanisms of change that drive ESFT intervention.
+The overarching goals for the Foundations series are aligned with the basic skills required to complete Level 1 ESFT certification.
+These include the following:

-See the list of required 22 hours of online Foundations Courses here.
+See the list of required online Foundations Courses here.

 Adam Boguski, MDiv